opendocsg/opendoc-state-courts-practice-directions/Appendices.md

 ### Repayment Plan Calculator

-26. Creditors and debtors may in making their proposals have recourse to the Repayment Plan Calculator available at: https://www.statecourts.gov.sg/cws/Resources/Documents/B2B%20Protocol%20-%20Repayment%20Plan%20-%20clean.xlsx
+26. Creditors and debtors may in making their proposals have recourse to the following Repayment Plan Calculator available at: https://www.statecourts.gov.sg/cws/Resources/Documents/B2B%20Protocol%20-%20Repayment%20Plan%20-%20clean.xlsx

 ### Sanctions for Non-Compliance